dimplejaiswal/thepeaks/README.md

 ## Assumptions and working

--   We have used a custom image because of aspect ratio problem of the image.
+-   We have used a custom background image because of aspect ratio problem of the image.
 -   Bookmarking is being stored in local storage.
 -   Bookmark page is shown using the data stored in local storage.
 -   Special bookmark util to set the bookmark data and get the bookmark data